lit/lit.dev/packages/lit-dev-content/site/guide/tools/overview.md

 ### Web Components APIs

 Lit requires the web components APIs, such as custom elements, and shadow DOM.
 These are supported in all current major browsers and on older browsers via the web components polyfills.
+See [Polyfills](/guide/tools/requirements/#polyfills) for more information.

 ### Other DOM APIs